What temperatures do bonsai trees like

 The ideal temperature range for bonsai trees usually falls between 60°F (15°C) and 80°F (27°C).
 However, different species may have specific temperature preferences within this range.
 It’s important to research and understand the specific needs of your bonsai tree species to ensure it thrives.

-See also What stores sell bonsai trees
+See also How big can bonsai trees grow

 Seasonal Temperature Variations